maaaz5/DiscordBot/README.md

 # Python Discord Bot

-Basically this bot have some slash commands for ex:
+Basically this bot have some slash commands for example:

 1. Add(x,y,n...): Function that takes an array of number and prints the addition of those numbers.
 2. hru: Replies to the user with Good!